Available with Spatial Analyst license.

 The Current Workspace environment setting specifies the workspace for the current session.

 It is the location from which inputs are obtained and outputs are placed when running Spatial Analyst tools.

 The Scratch Workspace environment specifies where any temporary output datasets that the tool generates are placed.

-When performing analysis, if the area of interest is a portion of a larger raster dataset, the processing extent can be set to encompass only the desired cells.
+When performing analysis, if the area of interest is a portion of a larger raster dataset, you can set the processing extent to encompass only the desired cells.
 All subsequent output rasters from analysis will be limited to this extent.
 For consistent results in your analysis, you can also control the cell alignment to match existing raster datasets.

 The Extent environment is used to control where the raster processing occurs.
 Tools that honor the Extent environment will only process raster cells and input features that fall within the extent.

 When you define an output extent, the lower left corner of the specified extent will be the lower left corner of the output raster, unless you have also specified a Snap Raster environment.

 From there, the upper right corner of the output raster is adjusted in such a way that the specified extent falls within the output raster.
 Whether the upper right corner will be adjusted or not is determined by the output cell size.
 The width and the height of the output raster extent are multiples of the output cell size.
 The end result is that the extent of the actual output raster can be slightly larger than what is specified in the Extent environment.